swat-ds/fps.swarthmore.edu/_posts/2020-02-14-a-broken-family-tree-asmaa-diab.md

 <hr/>

-We were families that were tied together close as a community, very close.
+<br/>We were families that were tied together close as a community, very close.
-Then the war came and blew our family leaves to different countries.
+<br/>Then the war came and blew our family leaves to different countries.
-Many died.
+<br/>Many died.
-Many people tried to rebuild but it’s difficult being separated.
+<br/>Many people tried to rebuild but it’s difficult being separated.
-They hover around us like vultures, owls, ravens - picking at our wounds and losses.
-Watching.
+<br/>They hover around us like vultures, owls, ravens - picking at our wounds and losses. <br/>Watching.
-We moved to different places to start anew, but our original family tree is hurt and broken.
+<br/>We moved to different places to start anew, but our original family tree is hurt and broken.
-There are problems for people outside in new countries but even more so for those still there.
+<br/>There are problems for people outside in new countries but even more so for those still there.
-People inside and out feel it.
+<br/>People inside and out feel it.

 <hr/>